StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | Smoking status (variable SMQ040) with three levels: Never smoke, smoking every day and smoking some days.
 RQ 2 | What kind of people will tend to smoke? / What's the feature for people smoking? (**revision needed**) Samples | 2232 for Model 1, 4545 for Model 2
 Status |  **REVISION REQUIRED.** You needed a new title that is much more specific about what you're doing and does not include the words "A study about".
 Why are you using NHANES 2017-18 instead of 2019-20?
 "What's the feature for..." isn't an acceptable construction for a research question.
 Try something like "How well can we predict frequency of drinking using ... (list key variables)?"
 I'm OK with Outcome 2, I think, but in Outcome 1, you will need to specify how you will use the data in ALQ121 to create a count variable.
 I'm virtually certain that you cannot do so.
 You could, on the other hand, use two variables together (ALQ121 (to identify the zeros) and then ALQ130 (Average number of drinks per day over the past 12 months)) to obtain a count, treating anyone with a 15 on ALQ121 as having a count of 15.
+Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
+Thank you.

 [Back to Top](#project-b-plans)